Version: 1.3

 inside the text message.

-Remember that you must use memoryConfig
+Remember that you must use memoryConfig to configure

 the DOTS file size before sending the DOTS file.
 The DOTS message

-must exactly match the height
+must exactly match the height and width

 that you configured.

-element defines the order in which
+The sequence element defines the order in which

 TEXT files are to be displayed.
 Include a list of TEXT file labels.